ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 * the time at which that rate limit was last updated.

-When advice is set or updated, the network element waits until it receives the next SCONE packet on affected flows.
+When advice is set or updated, the SCONE Network element waits until it receives the next SCONE packet on affected flows.
 It then updates the throughput advice in that packet ({{apply}}) and updates its monitoring state as follows: